cronical/budget_dance/docs/data_files.md

 - Tab separated values with extension .tsv
 - JSON with extension .json.
 These are typically exports from tables defined in Excel.
 There are two types depending on the 'orientation'.
-- YAML - used for the setup config definitions
+- YAML - used for the configuration definitions

 ### File names